-Serbia mining: Medgold Resources Canada starts gold exploration project21.
-January 2016. / Mining
+Serbia mining: Medgold Resources Canada starts gold exploration project, Mining

 Medgold Resources Corp, Toronto stock market listed company, is starting its gold exploration project in Serbia parallel with successful ongoing Portugal JV project with Centerra.

 Medgold reported that it has established a wholly-owned subsidiary in Serbia, and has subsequently applied for a 100 sq. km exploration licence targeting newly identified epithermal-porphyry mineralization in the country.